MAKE YOUR OWN HOMEMADE ROASTED PUMPKIN PUREE

 • Once ready, remove from the oven and place on cooling racks.
 Leave 10 – 15 minutes to cool down a little.

 • Take a fork and mash the pumpkin.
-Do this while holding the skin and slice it off the skin.
+Do this while holding the skin and slide it off the skin.
 Remove the skin from the baking sheet and continue on as before until you have a pile of mashed pumpkin.

 PUREE THE PUMPKIN

-• Place the mashed pumpkin in a large processor (use in batches if a small processor –an immersion blender might work).
+• Place the mashed pumpkin in a large processor (use in batches if a small processor –an immersion blender might also work).
 Process till thinner, a consistent texture and puree like in appearance

 Notes